SIsilicon/Godot-3D-text-plugin/README.md

 - `Text Size`: The size of the label.
 There's another property that determines the label's size.
 - `Font`: The kind of font the label will use.
 The font's size is what also affects the label's size.
 - `Align`: The alignment of the text.
+- `Billboard`: Whether the text should always face the camera.
 - `Color`: The color of the label.
-- `Metallic`: The metalness of the label.
+- `Metallic`: How metallic the label appears.
-- `Roughness`: The roughness of the label.
+- `Roughness`: How rough the label appears.
-- `Emission Color`: The color the label emits.
+- `Emission Color`: The color that the label emits.
 - `Emission Strength`: How strongly the label emits light.

 These last two parameters are only useful while the text is extruded.

 - `Extrude`: The thickness of the label.
 It gets rendered using a ray tracing illusion.
 More on that later.
+- `Min Steps`: The least amount of steps the ray tracer will take.
+More steps means higher quality, but less performance.
-- `Max Steps`: How many steps the ray tracer takes before it just gives up.
-More steps, slower rendering.
-Less steps, more susceptible to cutoff of the extrusion rendering.
+- `Max Steps`: The most amount of steps the ray tracer will take.
-- `Step Size`: How far apart each step the rays in the ray tracer takes.
-Larger step size, more aliasing artifacts.

 The disadvantage of using a ray tracer to render the extrusion is that it doesn't play well with lighting and shadows.
 If thats a bother to you, there is an option to convert the `Label3D` into a `MeshInstance`. :D Just select your label, and a button will appear in the viewport's menubar. just click, and your all good.
 Just be wary that the larger your label's font is, the longer it will take to convert.